PhilippeW83440/SDCND/CarND-Behavioral-Cloning-P3/writeup_template.md

 - Top and bottom parts of the images are cropped: to make sure irrelevant parts for steering angle prediction, of the images are excluded.
 - to prevent overfitting: dropout, validation set and early stop are being used.
 - for scalability and to prevent memory issues: keras fit_generator is used
 - for scalability and to prepare more real life scenarios, a powerfull Nvidia's end-to-end architecture is used.
+- for efficiency: normalization and cropping are performed as part of the Keras Neural Network model.
+So this wil be handled by the GPU.
 This pipeline could now be used in a context similar to Udacity open source challenge 2 with real car camera images.